RaiMan's SikuliX is Julien Mer’s Oculix

 … in Huichol Indian culture: the power to see and understand things unknown.
-(Thanks for the )
+(Thanks for the picture showing a Sikuli)

-Sikuli was started somewhen in 2009 as an open-source research project at the at by Tsung-Hsiang Chang and Tom Yeh.
-Both left the project at Sikuli-X-1.0rc3 during 2012, when I decided to take over development and support and name it SikuliX.
+Sikuli was started somewhen in 2009 as an open-source research project at the User Interface Design Group at MIT by Tsung-Hsiang Chang and Tom Yeh.
+Both left the project at Sikuli-X-1.0rc3 during 2012, when RaiMan decided to take over development and support and name it SikuliX.

 SikuliX automates anything you see on the screen of your desktop computer running Windows, Mac or some Linux/Unix.
-It uses to identify GUI components.
+It uses image recognition powered by OpenCV to identify GUI components.
 This is handy in cases when there is no easy access to a GUI's internals or the source code of the application or web page you want to act on.

 SikuliX supports as scripting languages